AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2025-11-0.md

 >[!IMPORTANT]
 >
-> Once you start using the current (latest) release, compare any overridden configurations with the latest ones to get the latest features:
+> Once you start using the 2025.11.0 (latest) release, compare any overridden configurations with the latest ones to get the latest features:
 >- ui_config.json (may have been set in folder profiles)